 A Mysterious Wanderer in the Fourth Dimension

-A Mysterious Wanderer in the Fourth Dimension is a mini-RPG with no GM in which a group of friends all play different incarnations of a mysterious wanderer who fights for good across time and space, sometimes failing but being reincarnated until a final battle with a great Evil forces all of the incarnations to team up.
+Can one hero really protect all of infinity?
+Perhaps – if they live multiple lives!
+A Mysterious Wanderer in the Fourth Dimension is a mini-RPG with no Game Master, in which a group of friends all play different incarnations of a “mysterious wanderer” who fights for good across time and space, sometimes failing but always reincarnating – until a final battle with a great Evil forces all their incarnations to team up for one last stand!

 Download A Mysterious Wanderer in the Fourth Dimension (A5 PDF, two pages)

-I think it’s pretty obvious what my influence is here!
-I have a bit of a fascination with breaking Doctor Who down into its essential parts and seeing what similar but very different things you can assemble from them; this game was my first attempt at doing so for others.
-It was originally an entry for ConTessa’s microgame challenge in 2014, but it wouldn’t fit in the space provided so I ended up shelving it and entering my other idea, Super Mega Battle Fight Time Go!
-I finished this version of the game a little later, with some helpful input from Grant Howitt and Patrick O’Duffy.
+I think it’s pretty obvious what my influence is here.
+I have a fascination with breaking Doctor Who down and seeing what similar but very different things you can assemble from its essentials.
+This game was my first attempt at doing so for others to play.
+Intended as an entry for ConTessa’s microgame challenge in 2014, it wouldn’t fit in the space provided so I entered my other idea, (Super Mega Battle Fight Time Go!) and finished this version later, with some helpful input from Grant Howitt and Patrick O’Duffy.